svjack/HunyuanVideoGP/README.md

 </p>
 <p align="center">

+This fork by DeepBeepMeep is an integration of the mmpg module on the gradio_server.py.

+It is an illustration on how one can set up on an existing model some fast and properly working CPU offloading without changing a single line of code in the core model.

+For more information on how to use the mmpg module, please go to: https://github.com/deepbeepmeep/mmgp

+Please follow the installation instructions further down.
+*
 -----

 This repo contains PyTorch model definitions, pre-trained weights and inference/sampling code for our paper exploring HunyuanVideo.
 You can find more visualizations on our [project page](https://aivideo.hunyuan.tencent.com).